X2Cscope/pyx2cscope/_sources/install.rst.txt

 It is highly recommended to install python libraries underneath a virtual environment.

 Nevertheless, to install at system level, we advise to install it on user area.
-(Global insallation may not work.)
+(Global installation may not work.)
 Execute the following lines:

 .. code-block:: python